cyrex562/imgui-rs/docs/EXAMPLES.md

 GLFW + OpenGL2 example (legacy, fixed pipeline). <BR>
 = main.cpp + imgui_impl_glfw.cpp + imgui_impl_opengl2.cpp <BR>
 **DO NOT USE THIS IF YOUR CODE/ENGINE IS USING MODERN OPENGL (SHADERS, VBO, VAO, etc.)** <BR>
-This code is mostly provided as a reference to learn about Dear ImGui integration, because it is shorter.
+This code is mostly provided as a reference to learn about Dear Imgui integration, because it is shorter.
 If your code is using GL3+ context or any semi modern OpenGL calls, using this renderer is likely to make things more complicated, will require your code to reset many OpenGL attributes to their initial state, and might confuse your GPU driver.
 One star, not recommended.